 Here's an example of where the link in the email leads to:

 The Office 365 service has a notorious history of not detecting phishing attacks when the domain included special characters.
-For example, in Dec.
-2016 we published the punycode vulnarability in domain name (https://www.avanan.com/resources/puny-phishing-office-365).
-A similar attack was then reported by other security vendors in March and April 2017 (http://thehackernews.com/2017/04/unicode-Punycode-phishing-attack.html).
+For example, in December 2016, we published the punycode vulnerability in the domain name.
+A similar attack was then reported by other security vendors in March and April 2017.

-This new one is yet another variation, this time the hackers are using special characters in the subject of the email, probably to bypass Microsoft's built in security that looks for known brands like 'Dropbox'.
+This new one is yet another variation; the hackers are using special characters in the subject of the email, probably to bypass Microsoft's built in security that looks for known brands like 'Dropbox'.

-Please warn your users and if you want to learn more about how Avanan tracks and blocks these attacks on Office 365 customers, you can reach us from the 'Get a demo' page.
+Please warn your users of this attack.
+If you want to learn more about how Avanan tracks and blocks these attacks on Office 365 customers, you can reach us at the 'Get a demo' page.

 Yoav and The Avanan Team.